EGR314Team206/EGR314Team206.github.io/index.md

 ## References

-Edited by: Claire and now Jacob and also Gavin B.
+Edited by: Claire and now Jacob and also Gavin B. and also Abigail